Office of Intercultural Engagement and Belonging

 Office of Multicultural Affairs

-The Office of Multicultural Affairs oversees student groups, working together to promote cultural awareness, encourage unity and facilitate open communication on diversity issues.
+The Office of Multicultural Affairs oversees student groups, working together to promote cultural awareness, encourage unity and facilitate open communication.
 Programs and events sponsored by OMA showcase our students’ creativity as they support each other and share what makes their individual cultures unique.

 Quick Facts

-• About 46% of ACU’s student body is racially and ethnically diverse, representing a new hallmark for the university.
-Of those, 19% are Hispanic, 14% are Black, and 13% are Asian, American Indian, Alaskan, Pacific Islander, Hawaiian, mixed-race or unknown.
+• About 47% of ACU’s student body is racially and ethnically diverse.
+Of those, 18% are Hispanic, 15% are Black, and 15% are Asian, American Indian, Alaskan, Pacific Islander, Hawaiian, mixed-race or unknown.

 • About 16% of the university’s faculty is racially and ethnically diverse.